sausheong/easyblog/README.md

 The entire server app is in a single file `easyblog.rb`.
 All other files are in the views folder, which (of course), has all the view templates.

 Made with Ruby using Sinatra, HAML and DataMapper.
 Dressed with Twitter Bootcamp and a dash of Font Awesome.
 Finally with a sprinkle of Bootswatch themes.
-Served while hot.
+Served while hot at http://easyblog.herokuapp.com

 Enjoy.